OpenDataDSL/documentation/docs/roadmap/composer.md

 # Composer

+Build structured, multi-column tables of curve and timeseries data.

+Composer is a powerful OpenDataDSL feature that lets you build structured data tables — called **compositions** — by combining multiple data sources, expressions, and references into a single, unified view.

 :::info
 Expected date for MVP: Mid June 2026
 :::

-Composer is a powerful OpenDataDSL feature that lets you build structured data tables — called **compositions** — by combining multiple data sources, expressions, and references into a single, unified view.

 ## What Is a Composition?